 If you are trying to begin the 'Move Up' procedure on Classlist, please follow this link:

-Classlist's School Structure was mentioned in 'Getting Started - The Set Up Wizard, this page will go into more detail and explain how different styles of school structure can be created, perfectly matched for your school.
+Classlist's School Structure was mentioned briefly in the Basic Guide page: this page will go into more detail and explain how different styles of school structure can be created, perfectly matched for your school.

 The 'School Structure' System reflects how your school is physically organised in real life.
 It allows parents to join the specific year/class groupings which are relevant for them, according to which years and classes their children are part of.
-Each Year represents a large group potentially containing a cluster of smaller groups called Classes (though you can swap your classes and years if your school does things a little differently).
+Each Year group can contain several smaller groups (ie class groups).

-Parents can post and interact with other parents within the individual class their child is in, or message the year group.
-Each of these Years falls into an even bigger 'Whole School' group, which parents can also communicate through.
+Parents can post and interact with other parents within the individual class their child is in, or with the whole year group.
+Each of the Year groups falls into an even bigger 'Whole School' group, which parents can also communicate through (though with restricted notifications).

 Building the School Structure.

 - Adding a Year / Class.
 To add a 'Year / Class' just start typing where it says 'type year/class name' in grey text, then click on the 'Add' button to enter the name into the structure.

-- Editing a Year / Class.
+- Editing or deleting a Year / Class.
 To edit the name of a 'Year/Class' you have already added, just click the pencil icon next to the name you wish to edit.
 This will allow you to change the name, or delete it if you wish.
 Any 'Year/Class' must be empty of pupils before it can be deleted.

 Moving a Pupil(s)